usmaneali/Mathematica-Computations/README.md

 # Mathematica-Computations

-Download and start with "Basic Computations 1 and 2", then follow counting files.
+Download and start with "Basic Computations 1 and 2", then follow the order of numbered files.
-Then work on non-counting projects.
+Then work on non-numbered projects.
 PDF files might not contain solutions.